-The Group's financial assets at fair value through profit or loss mainly represent financial products that the Group purchased.
-These financial products were primarily low risk structured fixed deposits from reputable PRC commercial banks with a three-month maturity, the principal of which was invested in low risk debt instruments, while the interest was invested in derivatives market.
-The financial products the Group held as of 31 December 2020 had an expected rate of return of approximately 0.35% to 3% per annum depending on the returns of the derivatives.
+The Group's financial assets at FVTPL mainly represent financial products that the Group purchased.
+As at 31 December 2022, the financial products were primarily low risk structured deposit from reputable PRC commercial banks, the principal of which was invested in low risk debt instruments, while the interest was invested in derivatives market.
+The financial products the Group held as at 31 December 2022 had an expected rate of return of 2.53% to 3.43% per annum depending on the returns of the derivatives.

-As of 31 December 2020, the fair value of the Group's financial assets at fair value through profit or loss was RMB15.9 million, details of which are summarised below:
+As at 31 December 2022, the fair value of the Group's financial assets at FVTPL profit or loss was approximately RMB15.5 million, details of which are summarised below: